IAB TCF illegal? All facts here in the FAQ

 What does consentmanager do for me?
 What should I do?

-As a member of IAB Europe and various national associations and other groups, consentmanager is actively involved in the deliberations and decisions within the IAB.
+As a member of IAB Europe and in various regional associations and other groups, consentmanager is actively involved in the consultations and decisions within the IAB.
 In this respect, consentmanager will be able to implement all necessary steps promptly in order to be able to protect its customers legally or technically.

-As a consentmanager customer, you do not have to do anything specific (see above for exceptions).
+As a consentmanager customer, you don’t have to do anything concrete at first (see above for exceptions).
 All technical and procedural adjustments that a “new” TCF requires can be made internally by us – there is no need to exchange codes now.

 Don’t see your question?